Givenchy L'Intemporel Blossom Beautifying Cream-in-Mist Review

 • Moderate moisturizing.
 It has a moisturizing rating of 5.8 out of 10.

-Quite moisturizing: Givenchy L'Intemporel Blossom Beautifying Cream-in-Mist has a moisturizing rating of 5.8 out of 10.
+According to CreamScan analysis, Givenchy L'Intemporel Blossom Beautifying Cream-in-Mist is quite moisturizing, with a moisturizing rating of 5.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 8.3 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%) and Butylene Glycol (est. ≈2.0%), and a moderate occlusivity of 3.2 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈4.0%).